The Master of Disguise: Accolades

-Bo Derek's cameo in the film earned her a Golden Raspberry Award nomination for Worst Supporting Actress, but lost to Madonna in Die Another Day.
+Bo Derek's cameo in the film was nominated for a Golden Raspberry Award for Worst Supporting Actress, but lost to Madonna in Die Another Day.

-At the 2002 Stinkers Bad Movie Awards, the film was nominated for Worst Picture, Worst Actor, and Worst Male Fake Accent — the latter two regarding Carvey.
+At the 2002 Stinkers Bad Movie Awards, the film was nominated for Worst Picture, Worst Actor, and Worst Male Fake Accent – the latter two regarding Carvey.
 Its only win was a tie with Kung Pow: Enter the Fist for Most Painfully Unfunny Comedy.

-However, despite its overwhelmingly negative attention, the film was also nominated for Favorite Fart in a Movie at the 2003 Kids' Choice Awards, though it lost to Scooby-Doo.
+Despite its overwhelmingly negative attention, the film was also nominated for Favorite Fart in a Movie at the 2003 Kids' Choice Awards, though it lost to Scooby-Doo.